 - Changes in the urine (bloody, cloudy, or smelly)

-Pyelonephritis is usually caused by the same bacteria that cause a typical urinary tract infection: the bacteria found in the colon.
-These bacteria can live on the skin surrounding the anus, and can sometimes get into the urinary tract.
+Pyelonephritis is usually caused by the same bacteria that causes typical urinary tract infections: the bacteria found in the colon.
+These bacteria can live on the skin surrounding the anus and can sometimes get into the urinary tract.
 Better hygienic habits can help prevent the spread of these bacteria.

 Additionally, if the immune system is suppressed, the body is less likely to be able to fight off a kidney infection.
 Some conditions that suppress the immune system include:

 - Immunosuppressant medication, such as those after an organ transplant